|

 are

 by choice, not by necessity).
-Since Mozilla got canned,
+After Mozilla got canned,

-pages have been authored with a mix of Kompozer (a variant on NVU)
+pages were authored with a mix of Kompozer (a variant on NVU)

 and

-Seamonkey, depending on whose bugs I find the most annoying on any
+Seamonkey, depending on whose bugs I found the most annoying on any

 particular day.
 The illustrations were done with